vyomasystems-lab/riscv-ctb-challenge-hassanraza-10x/challenge_level3/riscv_dv_coverage/README.md

 The error in the image above showed that the coverage file was expecting the `immediate` value to be an register.

-The same behavior was happending with `lw` instruction.
+The same behavior was happening with `lw` instruction.

 #### Solution